Daniel S. Loeb

 Daniel’s philanthropic interests revolve around social justice, economic opportunity, and human rights.
 He is a strong advocate for expanding educational opportunity, improving America’s criminal justice system, and advancing freedom for LGBT individuals in the US and around the world.
 Daniel serves on the board of Success Academy Charter Schools, America’s highest-performing public charter school network.
 He supports a number of medical research initiatives, including the Ronald M. Loeb Center for Alzheimer’s Disease at Mount Sinai Health System in New York City, named for his father, where Daniel is also a trustee.
 He is a Member of the Council on Foreign Relations.

-Daniel Loeb graduated from Columbia University with an A.B. in economics in 1983.
-He has endowed the Daniel S. Loeb Scholarship for undergraduate study there and received Columbia’s John Jay Award for distinguished professional achievement.
+Daniel graduated from Columbia University with an A.B. in economics in 1983, endowed the Daniel S. Loeb Scholarship for undergraduate study there, and received the school’s John Jay Award for distinguished professional achievement.